laurgao/grover-search/README.md

 ![Real device result](real%20devide%20result.png)

-This is not fault of the code, but a hardware issue as our current quantum devices have limited capabilities.
+This is not fault of the code, but instead it's a hardware issue as our current quantum devices have limited capabilities.

 **Resources I used**